marcol/generator-alchemy/README.md

 ### What is Alchemy?

 Alchemy is an [Yeoman](http://yeoman.io) generator for Web apps, with RequireJS and LESS.
 You may add Modernizr, jQuery and Handlebars as optional items.
-RequireJS, LESS and Handlebars are fully supported bu grunt tasks to enable a quick a smooth development workflow.
+RequireJS, LESS and Handlebars are fully supported by grunt tasks to enable a quick a smooth development workflow.

 ### Install